 Airplanes, in particular, are particularly disturbing around the holidays.
 So much so, in fact, that the Center for Disease Control created guidelines for airline crews to help them identify sick passengers and provide care.

-If you’re traveling this winter season, take the necessary precautions to ensure you’re keeping yourself and your family happy and healthy.
+If you’re traveling this winter season, take the necessary precautions to ensure you’re keeping your family safe.

 Because the flu virus is so common in the winter months, a higher emphasis should be placed on Winter Wellness.
-One of the lesser-known ways to achieve Winter Wellness at home, truthfully, is to improve your indoor air quality by adding humidity.
+One of the lesser-known ways to achieve Winter Wellness at homes to improve your indoor air quality by adding humidity.

 Studies show that proper humidification has been shown to reduce the flu by 30%.
 Create a safe haven at home from the risk of external flu virus contact by contacting an Aprilaire professional to discuss your Winter Wellness options.